 - When chopping wood, you do not bring a butcher’s knife to a pile of wood.
 Sure you could swing the knife faster, but the axe is going to provide more power.
 With this is mind, we recommend that your player swings the heaviest bat in which they are comfortable swinging.
 This will allow them to get more weight behind each swing and drive the ball further.

 In conclusion, it is hard to say that you should expect a certain number of “hits” out of this bat or that bat.
 However, if you remain cognizant of these main factors while taking care of your bat, you should be able to effectively maximize the longevity of your new bat.
-If you have any specific bat questions, remember our Bat Experts are available via telephone at 866-321-2287, email at email@example.com, or you can click here to live chat!
+If you have any specific bat questions, remember our Bat Experts are available via telephone at 866-321-2287, email at firstname.lastname@example.org, or you can live chat!
 Don't forget, we'll be here for you from click to hit!